Foxgloves for colour and structure

 Height 1.8m.
 Hardiness USDA 4a-8b.

-This elegant, understated short-lived perennial plant produces small bells of subtle pink around the stems.
+This elegant, understated short-lived perennial foxglove produces small bells of subtle pink around the stems.
 Ideal in a pot or as a companion to pale-blue campanulas.

 Height 60cm.
 Hardiness USDA 4a-8b.